Smoothing Measure with Lipschitz Constant in a Quadratic Augmented Lagrangian Algorithm

 We present a Julia-based interface to the precompiled HALLaR and cuHALLaR binaries for large-scale semidefinite programs (SDPs).
 Both solvers are established as fast and numerically stable, and accept problem data in formats compatible with SDPA and a new enhanced data format taking advantage of Hybrid Sparse Low-Rank (HSLR) structure.
 The interface allows users to load … Read more

-In this paper, we present a theoretical analysis of augmented Lagrangian (AL) methods applied to mathematical programs with complementarity constraints (MPCCs).
-Our focus is on a variant that reformulates the complementarity constraints using slack variables, where these constraints are handled directly in the subproblems rather than being penalized.
-We introduce specialized constraint qualifications (CQs) of … Read more
+In this paper, we analyze augmented Lagrangian (AL) methods for mathematical programs with complementarity constraints (MPCCs), with emphasis on a variant that reformulates the complementarity constraints by slack variables and preserves them explicitly in the subproblems instead of penalizing them.
+Motivated by recent developments in nonlinear programming, we study quasi-normality-type constraint qualifications tailored to this … Read more

 This paper introduces cuHALLaR, a GPU-accelerated implementation of the HALLaR method proposed in Monteiro et al. 2024 for solving large-scale semidefinite programming (SDP) problems.
 We demonstrate how our Julia-based implementation efficiently uses GPU parallelism through optimization of simple, but key, operations, including linear maps, adjoints, and gradient evaluations.
 Extensive numerical experiments across three problem classes—maximum … Read more